cwendorf/EASI-ALT/README.md

 ### Overview

-**EASI-ALt** is an R package that implements features of estimation statistics.
+**EASI-ALT** is an R package that implements features of estimation statistics.
 It only uses raw data input (no summary statistics input), but has some other features that [**EASI**](https://cwendorf.github.io/EASI/) does not yet have.
 It is mostly a wrapper for built-in R functions and exists as a proof of concept before I develop the functions for [**EASI**](https://cwendorf.github.io/EASI/).

 ### Installation